How will the lessons be restarting?

 What is the ruling on under 11s and social distancing?

 Every effort must always be made to adhere to social distancing guidance across all age groups.
 Children Under 11 are not expected to maintain a 2-meter distance from others, but will be advised to do so by facility staff.

 Can we use the changing rooms?

 Yes, changing rooms are in use and will be subject to social distancing measures (refer to parent code of conduct).
-Showers are in operation but as per the parents code of conduct, we ask that the child comes to the centres ‘beach ready’ (swimming costume under their clothes), spend as little time in the changing rooms, exiting dry change and exit the building as quickly as possible for the next block of lessons to come in.
-Lockers will be available, but we ask for parents to hold on to their child’s bags and change of clothes to limit touch points.
+We ask that the child comes to the centres ‘beach ready’ (swimming costume under their clothes), spend as little time in the changing rooms, dry, change and exit the building as quickly as possible for the next block of lessons to commences.
+We ask for parents to hold on to their child’s bags and change of clothes to limit touch points.

 Will we be getting the lessons we are owed back?

 Splash, Rookie and Survive & Save lessons will receive their outstanding lessons that were owed from March.
 Children in the Wave lessons received their lessons owed during November and December and will start a new block from Monday 4 January 2021.

 1-2-1 lessons will not start in this block due to the nature of them taking place during public swimming sessions, which have current restrictions on numbers and pool structure.
 All lessons that have been paid for will be honoured at a time we can do so with in the government’s guidance.
 This will be reassessed by the management team when restrictions are updated by the Welsh Government for January.